blueosport/BlueByte-Launcher/README.md

   * gear icon(for changes of your choice)
   * Search bar(still under progress)

+* **

 ### Contributions
+Regarding OpenLauncher

-The project is always open for contributions and accepts pull requests.
+* **The project is always open for contributions and accepts pull requests.
 Please use the _auto reformat feature_ in Android Studio before sending a pull request.
 Translations can be contributed on GitHub.
 You can use Stringlate to translate the project directly on your Android phone.
 It allows you to post the translations on GitHub with little effort.

+* **
 ### Resources

   * Team: [bennykok](https://github.com/BennyKok) | [dkanada](https://github.com/dkanada) | [gsantner](https://github.com/gsantner)
   * Project: [License](/LICENSE)
   * F-Droid: [Metadata](https://gitlab.com/fdroid/fdroiddata/blob/master/metadata/com.benny.openlauncher.txt) | [Page](https://f-droid.org/packages/com.benny.openlauncher/) | [Wiki](https://f-droid.org/wiki/page/com.benny.openlauncher) | [Build](https://f-droid.org/wiki/page/com.benny.openlauncher/lastbuild)
+ * **
 ### License

 The app is now licensed with GPLv2.0.